CMBNForever/Datasci-507-Final-Project-Cheng/readme.txt

 The repository is organized into four main components (Methods 1–4), each corresponding to a stage in the pipeline.

-We start with data from users regarding various social media usage habits, in step 1 we will process this data to be used for modeling risk and retrieving recommendations.
-In step 2, we will create a model to determine whether a user is at risk of social media addiction.
-In step 3, we will scrape resources from WHO, SAMHSA, and other U.S. federal resources.
+I start with data from users regarding various social media usage habits, in step 1 I will process this data to be used for modeling risk and retrieving recommendations.
+In step 2, I will create a model to determine whether a user is at risk of social media addiction.
+In step 3, I will scrape resources from WHO, SAMHSA, and other U.S. federal resources.
-Based on this corpus of documents we will retrieve relevant results for the user.
-Finally in step 4, we will perform an analysis on the user data to determine what variable contributes most to the multiclass risk prediction.
+Based on this corpus of documents I will retrieve relevant results for the user.
+Finally in step 4, I will perform an analysis on the user data to determine what variable contributes most to the multiclass risk prediction.

 Method 1: Profile processing